Kong/docs.konghq.com/app/docs/0.13.x/secure-admin-api.md

 If you change this value, always ensure to keep the listening footprint to a minimum, in order to avoid exposing your Admin API to third-parties, which could seriously compromise the security of your Kong cluster as a whole.
-For example, **avoid binding Kong to all of your interfaces**, bu using values such as `0.0.0.0:8001`.
+For example, **avoid binding Kong to all of your interfaces**, by using values such as `0.0.0.0:8001`.

 [Back to TOC](#table-of-contents)